Registan Square in Samarkand

 Famous for being one of the most important cities on the Silk Road / Silk Trade, Samarkand is the second largest and historical city in Uzbekistan.
 Known as the Pearl of the East, Samarkand city is a UNESCO World Heritage site.

-Did you know that Samarkand shares the same meaning as that of Tashkent, the capital city of Uzbekistan?
+Did you know that Samarkand shares the same meaning as Tashkent, the capital city of Uzbekistan?

 History of Samarkand